 Shoots & Ladders

 P1: The "shoot" is a left facing dihedral with a large crack in it.
 Continue up the shoot past the crux perhaps using a variety of techniques until on easy terrain on a jigsaw-puzzle face (ladders).
-End on a large ledge after about 35 meters from the base of the climb.
+End on a large ledge with huge boulders and a little vegetation, after about 35 meters from the base of the climb.

-P2: The easy second pitch trends left before going up cracks at the right edge of a northerly face; however, there are numerous other options to complete the second pitch.
+P2: The easy second pitch trends up and left between a cactus and the rock before going up cracks (5.4?) at the right edge of a northerly face; another great option is to take the obvious right-trending crack on the ~westerly face until it ends, then up (5.6?) to a bolt and continue up.

 The rating of 5.9 came from Barry and Rita Loucks' guide although that guide also lists Gemstone as 5.9.